Willie Fennell: Writing career/stage and radio

 He became interested in scriptwriting and wrote a radio program based on the comic strip characters Blondie and Dagwood.
 As character Phooey Fennell, a BBC race caller he started appearing on radio programs and scripted and starred in the popular radio series Life With Dexter during the 1950s and 1960s, which ran for more than 500 episodes and was also sold to New Zealand and South Africa radio, and also wrote a series of books collecting the scripts of the radio show including Life with Dexter, Dexter Loses His Head, Dexter Sings, More Life with Dexter, My Third Life with Dexter, The Desert Island Wreckers, Dexter's Court, Dexter's Fit, Dexter Gets the Point, Car-razy Life with Dexter, Dexter and Ashleigh Muddle On and Dexter Detects.
 Fennell also wrote a book of poetry and humorous sketches entitled Mad Stuff.

 Television, stage and film

-Fennell became a notable character actor, when television was intruded to Australia, whilst appearing in numerous stage productions, most notably Alan Seymour's The One Day of the Year.
+Fennell became a notable character actor, when television was introduced to Australia, whilst appearing in numerous stage productions, most notably Alan Seymour's The One Day of the Year.

 Film roles included Cathy's Child, Hoodwink and the mini-series A Fortunate Life.
 On television, he was well known for roles in the 1970s and 1980s, including Jeremiah Quizzel in The Lost Islands, Arthur Simmonds on a recurring basis in The Young Doctors from 1976 to 1978, and Sons and Daughters as Spider Webb in the mid-1980s.
 He regularly appeared in A Country Practice in various roles, most especially as Skeeter Martin.
 He appeared in G.P., Chopper Squad, The Flying Doctors and Mother and Son.

 Fennell was awarded the Medal of the Order of Australia (OAM) in 1991 for "service to the entertainment industry".

 Actor Geoffrey Rush praised Fennell as an early influence.